A Large and Diverse Arabic Corpus for Language Modeling: Conclusion

 \section{Conclusion}

-This work explains the design and development of the largest clean and diverse Arabic Corpus, particularly, to train large-scale \glspl{LM}.
-Although Arabic is the $5^{th}$ most widely spoken language, however, the Arabic \glspl{LM} are trained on a relatively small corpus which is not a good representation of this kind of rich language.
-Therefore, the Arabic \gls{NLP} tasks persistently struggled to perform better than English tasks which raised the need of a diverse Arabic corpus that can be enough to train a large Arabic \gls{LM}.
+This paper details the design and development of the largest clean and most diverse Arabic Corpus, specifically for training large-scale \glspl{LM}.
+Although Arabic is the 5$^{th}$ most widely spoken language, the Arabic \glspl{LLM} are trained on a relatively small corpus which is an insufficient representation of such a rich language.
+Therefore, the Arabic \gls{NLP} tasks persistently struggled to perform better than English tasks, emphasizing the need for a diversified Arabic corpus sufficient for training a large Arabic \gls{LM}.

-The size of the proposed corpus is over 500 GB which aims at improving cross-domain knowledge and downstream generalization capability of large \glspl{LM}.
-Further, the corpus is utilized to train a \gls{GPT-3} 2.7 billion parameters model.
-This model is evaluated by fine-tuning different supervised learning \gls{NLP} tasks.
-The evaluation demonstrated the effectiveness of the diverse corpus and a large \gls{LM} trained using it.
-The tasks which were fined-tuned using the proposed \gls{LM}, significantly outperformed the ones downstream on multi-lingual \gls{BERT}.
+The proposed corpus is inspired by Pile.
+It consists of over 500 GB which intends to improve cross-domain knowledge and down-stream generalization capability of Arabic \glspl{LLM}.
+Furthermore, the corpus was utilized to train a \gls{GPT-3} model having 2.7 billion parameters.
+This model was evaluated by fine-tuning several supervised learning \gls{NLP} tasks.
+The evaluation proved the efficacy of the diverse corpus and \gls{LLM} trained on it.
+The tasks that were fined-tuned using the proposed \gls{LLM} significantly outperformed the ones down-stream on \gls{mBERT}.